CSCfi/Kielipankki-fcs-korp-endpoint/README.md

 ## Extending
 - **Add a corpus/PID:** edit `supported_corpora.json` with the PID, corpus IDs, and tagset; ensure the corpora are actually available in Korp.
 - **New tagset:** implement a new `PosTranslator`, register it in `TranslatorChooser.java`, and reference the tagset in `supported_corpora.json`.
+- If in the new tagset lemmas are annotated as a list (like in SUC), adjust `boolean useContains` in `FCSToCQPConverter.java`.

 ## Architecture overview